PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 - spatial adjacency, duration, and reserved workspace can be part of a space-time composition without becoming physical target placement yet.

-“Cell” is therefore a helpful mental model, but `QecInstr` should remain the API term: it communicates operation/resource-transforming semantics and does not imply that the circuit is a classical hardware netlist.
-This is also an authoring/elaboration layer, not a replacement for HUGR's general program IR or the eventual mapped and timed physical circuit.
+“Cell” is therefore a helpful mental model, but `InstrDef`, `InstrCall`, and `InstrGraph` should remain the generic API terms. `QecInstr` remains the QEC-domain term.
+This is an authoring/elaboration layer, not a replacement for PHIR/HUGR or the eventual mapped and timed physical graph.

 ### HDL lessons incorporated into the design